 Expect some of the cremains to fall as lumps, or a ‘clot’, of cremated ash

-It is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
+As mentioned above, it is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
 Do not be surprised if some larger particles and lumps of ash fall to the ground as you attempt to disperse.
+Consider using the tips given above to gently release cremated remains that seem stuck together.

 Only use organic material for any scattering memorial tribute